Interstate 85 in North Carolina: Charlotte to Greensboro

 The forest gradually thins out and gives way to the city of Thomasville, where I-85 meets NC 109.
 It crosses into Randolph County as it enters the city of Archdale and intersects NC 62.
-I-85 enters High Point and has a parclo interchange with I-74 and the former routing of US 311.
-The exits are signed east for Asheboro and west for Winston-Salem.
-I-85 then passes through another forest with more trees lining the median and crosses the Randolph and Guilford branches of the Richland Creek as it enters Guilford County.
-Just outside Greensboro, it has a southbound interchange with US 29 (and the former routing of US 70) again.
+I-85 enters High Point and has a parclo interchange with I-74, which gives east access to Asheboro and west access to Winston-Salem.
+I-85 then traverses into another forest with further trees lining the median, while crossing into the Randolph and Guilford branches of the Richland Creek, before the interstate enters into Guilford County.
+Going towards Greensboro, I-85 have the southbound interchange with US 29 again.
 US 29 forms a brief concurrency with I-85 before the route enters suburban areas once more and reaches a very large and complex interchange with Groometown Road, Grandover Parkway, I-73, US 220, and US 421.
-US 29 splits off through the interchange, while US 421 joins I-85 from I-73 in a wrong-way concurrency.
+It is also at this junction, where US 29 diverges from I-85 and continues into the central areas of Greensboro, while US 421 joins I-85 from I-73 in a wrong-way concurrency.

 Greensboro to Durham

-Leaving the massive interchange, I-85 follows the southern outskirts of Greensboro, with US 421 staying connected for just 4 mi before US 421 departs the concurrency at exit 126 to head southeast for Sanford.
-Meanwhile, I-85 maintains its northeastward track and passes by a couple more exits before reaching the interchange for I-785, I-40, and I-840, the former and latter of which have their southern and eastern terminus at I-85 respectively.
-I-40 merges onto I-85 and the two routes share a rather long concurrency which travels entirely east–west for 31 mi.
-I-40/I-85 enters more industrial areas and meets NC 61 before entering Alamance County.
-It travels right through the heart of Burlington and large commercial areas upon mile marker 141, intersecting several of the city's main state highways, including NC 62 again, NC 49, NC 87, and NC 54, then crosses the Haw River.
-Past a diverging diamond interchange with NC 119 (Mebane-Oaks Road), the highway enters Orange County and reaches another truck weigh station.
-I-40 then splits off southeast from I-85 to serve Chapel Hill, the southern portion of Durham and downtown Raleigh while I-85 continues eastward towards northern Durham.
+I-85 traverses the southern outskirts of Greensboro, with US 421 being concurrent with the interstate in the established duration of 4 mi.
+I-85 comes to the diamond interchange with South Elm-Eugene Street, which gives access to Downtown Greensboro, which is miles north of the corridor, alongside the adjacent central areas of the city.
+I-85 comes to the subsequent large interchange, in which US 421 leaves I-85 in this vicinity.
+US 421 traverses south to Sanford, while the undesignated stretch to the north connects to the eastern areas of central Greensboro.
+I-85 maintains its northeastward track, before reaching the interchange for I-785, I-40, and I-840, in which the former and latter of which have their southern and eastern terminus at I-85 respectively.
+I-40 merges onto I-85 and the two routes share the east–west concurrency for 31 mi.
+The two interstates are included in the Piedmont Crescent, while traversing south of the downtown centers of Elon, Burlington, Graham, and Mebane.
+I-40/I-85 comes to the interchanges with NC 61, NC 62, NC 49, NC 87, and NC 54, and also crosses the Haw River.
+After coming to the diverging diamond interchange with NC 119 (Mebane-Oaks Road), the corridor exits from Alamance County and enters into Orange County, in which the interstates also comes to another truck weigh station.
+I-85/I-40 enters into the southern outskirts of Hillsborough, in which I-40 diverges from I-85.
+I-40 travels southeast into the northern outskirts Chapel Hill, the southern outskirts of Durham, and the city of Raleigh; while I-85 continues northeast into central Durham.